Community Detection on Block Models with Geometric Kernels: Problem statement

-In the present paper, we generalize the model of \cite{abbe2021community,gaudio2024exact} to incorporate a wide range of geometric kernels.
-We first show an impossibility result by obtaining an information-theoretic threshold below which no algorithm can recover the communities exactly.
-On the algorithmic side, we also provide a two-phase algorithm that can recover the communities exactly upto the information theoretic threshold.
+While previous works \cite{abbe2021community,gaudio2024exact,gaudio2024exactERG} investigate the exact recovery problem with a hard threshold geometric kernel $\phi(x) = \mathds{1}\{x\in [0,1]\}$, in the present paper we allow for a wide range of geometric kernels.
+We first show an impossibility result by obtaining an information-theoretic threshold, below which no algorithm can recover the communities exactly.
+On the algorithmic side, we provide an algorithm that can recover the communities exactly up to the information-theoretic threshold.
 Our work builds on the algorithm in \cite{gaudio2024exact} and adapts it to general geometric kernels.
-For general geometric kernels, techniques such as neighbour counting do not suffice since they cannot capture the dependence with the distance.
-Our algorithm initially recovers the communities exactly within a small block and propagates it using a function of the recovered communities with distance dependent weights.
+Techniques such as neighbour counting do not suffice since they cannot capture the dependence with the distance.
+Our algorithm initially recovers the communities exactly within a small block, and propagates it using a function of the recovered communities with distance-dependent weights.
 In addition, we also show matching lower bounds governed by information quantities akin to \eqref{eq:abs_info}.
 Our results are summarized in the next section.